New Look, Same Mission

 • Impact means different things to different people.
 To complicate matters, different funders look to different types of impact reporting as funding criteria.
 Therefore, you’ll need to come up with a few different metrics and stories to demonstrate impact.

 • Output does not equal impact.
-We’ll get into that later in the chapter but the basic idea here is that just because you’re getting people to use your helpful solution doesn’t mean it’s having the impact you want it to.
+We’ll get into that later in the playbook, but the basic idea here is that just because you’re getting people to use your helpful solution doesn’t mean it’s having the impact you want it to.

 Pro Tip